Algerian literature

 Algerian literature has been influenced by many cultures, including the ancient Romans, Arabs, French, Spanish, and Berbers.
 The dominant languages in Algerian literature are French and Arabic.

 Modern notable Algerian writers include Kateb Yacine, Rachid Mimouni, Mouloud Mammeri, Mouloud Feraoun, Assia Djebar and Mohammed Dib.

+Since 1956, more than 100 novels, memoirs and poetry collections authored have been translated into English.

 History

 The historical roots of Algerian literature trace back to the Numidian era, when Apuleius wrote The Golden Ass, the only Latin novel to survive in its entirety.
 Augustine of Hippo, Nonius Marcellus and Martianus Capella, among others, also wrote in this period.
 The Middle Ages also saw many Arabic writers revolutionize the Arab world literature with authors like Ahmad al-Buni and Ibn Manzur and Ibn Khaldoun, who wrote the Muqaddimah while staying in Algeria.
 During the rule of the Ottoman Empire, Algerian literature remained in Arabic, mainly in the style of short stories and poetry.
 In the 19th century, with the beginning of French colonialism, most Algerian literature transition into French, and few Arabic works were written until post-independence in 1962.